The Service Requirement

 - groups organized around a particularly noteworthy paper in a scientific journal

 - groups organized around a faculty member’s research and writing

 Requirements for completing your Great Conversation Project:

 - Deadline: GC proposals must be submitted by the third Friday of the semester during which the project will occur.
 The Council aspires to respond within one week of submission.
 Projects may be completed during any semester except the spring semester of a student’s senior year.

 - Proposal: Submit a project proposal which outlines the readings and the schedule of the discussions (in other words, something like a syllabus).
-Proposals are submitted on behalf of all the HF members participating in the group (that is, each HF member need not submit a separate proposal).
+Proposals are submitted on behalf of all the HF members who are seeking credit for their service project in the group (that is, each HF member need not submit a separate proposal).
 The Honors Council must approve for your project to count toward the Service Requirement.
 The Council may ask for revisions before approving your proposal.
 The Council welcomes consultation as you prepare your proposal.
-Proposals must be submitted to Lisa Bradshaw (firstname.lastname@example.org).
+Proposals must be submitted to Lisa Bradshaw (email@example.com).

 - Faculty Sponsor.
 You must designate a faculty sponsor who can assist you in identifying the readings.

 - Participants.
 Group membership must include a minimum of 3 HF members and a maximum of 5.
 Non HF members may and are encouraged to participate as well.

 There are two aspects to the final report for GC projects.
 One is a discussion script for one of the meetings.
 Each HF member who is seeking credit for their service project must lead at least one discussion during the course of the semester.
 Second, each member seeking credit for their service project must submit a final reflection about the readings and discussions over the course of the semester (1,200 words max).
 Reports must be submitted by the last day of classes at end of the semester during which the group met.
 Email your final report to Lisa Bradshaw (firstname.lastname@example.org).
 Your report must include the following: